Pranay92/Competitve-JavaScript/README.md

 This includes programs like calculating factorial of a large number(say 1000) while in JavaScript if you try to calculate factorial above 170 it gives you infinity because it exceeds language's number limit

+### Repo Structure

+All the programs are grouped under speed and memory and are placed inside ````src/programs```` directory.
+Each program is then divided into three implementations:

+1. Brute force algorithm and non optimized javascript.
+2. Brute force algorithm and optimized javascript.
+3. Optimized algorithm and optimized javascript.